23I-K/gantt-task-react/README.md

 # gantt-task-react

 ## Interactive Gantt Chart for React with TypeScript.
+IPM Version

 A highly customizable and interactive Gantt chart component for React with TypeScript support.
 This repository integrates features and enhancements from the